Tamiya connector: Advantages

 A useful feature of the Tamiya connectors is the locking mechanism which prevents accidental disconnection.

 The connector physically isolates the positive and negative wires so that the connectors remain safe to use in damp conditions.
 This makes them safe for use in relatively low-current applications (up to about 15 A) in dirty conditions (for example, model boats or RC cars used outdoors).
+The connector is rated to 160 volt, 20 amps.
+Maximum in real world is 12 volt, 15 amps.